aip956/FrontEnd_JS_NumberGuess/README.md

 - Create the JS file: I first created the javascript logic and ran in node to confirm the output, errors, messages.

-- To create the frontend,
+- Frontend Requirements:
-I thought about the overall structure.
+- Overall structure.
 I wanted to be able to explain my project, so I decided to use plain JS rather than a framework.

-- I thought about the input fields and output.
+- Input fields and output.

     - Start the game: In node, the user types 'node mmind.js' in the terminal.
 I needed my HTML to be able to start the game.
         - Ideally, I thought it would be simpler for the user to add their guess and this would start the game instead of a separate start and submit buttons.